nogsantos/sarue/README.md

 # Saruê

-Sarue is a CLI to start a simple pipeline configuration to your project.
+Saruê is a small CLI that simplifies for you starts a default pipeline configuration for your project.